reactioncommerce/db-version-check/README.md

+# This repository is deprecated

+This code is now located in our monorepo [here](https://github.com/reactioncommerce/reaction/tree/trunk/packages/db-version-check)

 # @reactioncommerce/db-version-check

 An NPM package that provides migrations for use with the `@reactioncommerce/migrator` CLI tool should use this package to check whether data is at the correct version before running any database commands.